PlugFox/SurfGear/packages/relation/README.md

 }
 ```

-But what all these functions actually do?
+But what do all these functions actually do?
 The answer is on the other side.
-Using `EntityStateBuilder` instead of simple `StreamedStateBuilder` you can set widgets for all three states in a declarative way and switch between them easily.
+By using `EntityStateBuilder` instead of just `StreamedStateBuilder` you can set widgets for all three states and switch between them easily.

 Pass `EntityStreamedState` instance to the `streamedState` argument first.
-Right after that you can specify a set of widgets for displaying data (`child`), load state (`loadingChild`) and error state (`errorChild`).
+After that, you can specify a set of widgets for displaying data (`child`), load state (`loadingChild`), and error state (`errorChild`).

 ```dart
 EntityStateBuilder<UserProfile>(